bwendlandt-intel/docs/docs/General/networkConfig.md

 # Network Configuration on AMT device using RPS

 Network profiles on the RPS helps to set the desired network on the AMT.
-[AMT_EthernetPortSetting](https://software.intel.com/sites/manageability/AMT_Implementation_and_Reference_Guide/default.htm?turl=HTMLDocuments%2FWS-Management_Class_Reference%2FAMT_EthernetPortSettings.htm) is the API used to set the network settings.
+[AMT Ethernet Port Setting](https://software.intel.com/sites/manageability/AMT_Implementation_and_Reference_Guide/default.htm?turl=HTMLDocuments%2FWS-Management_Class_Reference%2FAMT_EthernetPortSettings.htm) is the AMT API used to set the network settings on AMT by the RPS.

 - **DHCPEnabled** - is a boolean.Indicates whether DHCP is in use.
 - **SharedStaticIp** - is a boolean.
 Indicates whether the static host IP      is shared with ME.